bpevangelista/vfastml/README.md

 ### TODOs:

 - Support continuous batching (per-iteration)
-- For LLM, make sure we use flash-attention-v2 + (paged-attention |
+- For LLM, we use flash-attn-v2 but need to check KV_Cache implementation
-  token-attention)

 ### Minors:

-- Update excalidraw
-- Wait model before REST API available
+- Wait model_server before REST API available
+- Support api_server to N-models router (for multi-engine support)